Team building

 Team building is one of the most widely used group-development activities in organizations.
 A common strategy is to have a "team-building retreat" or "corporate love-in," where team members try to address underlying concerns and build trust by engaging in activities that are not part of what they ordinarily do as a team.

 Of all organizational activities, one study found team-development to have the strongest effect (versus financial measures) for improving organizational performance.
 A 2008 meta-analysis found that team-development activities, including team building and team training, improve both a team's objective performance and that team's subjective supervisory ratings.
 Team building can also be achieved by targeted personal self-disclosure activities.

 Four approaches

-Team building describe four approaches to team building:
+Team building describes four approaches to team building: